LinuxChristian/simpleMemorySetup/README.rst

 The same stencil as in test 4 but now the vaules are extracted from shared memory.
 This means that the uncoalesced memory access is now to shared memory and the overhead should be reduced a lot.

+Test 6 - Different grid dimensions
+""""""""""""""""""""""""""""""""""""""""""""""

+From using the nvprof tool it was observed that for small problem the load and store ratios would be greater then expected.
+This test shows how the ratio changes with the number of memory copies.

+Test 7 - Changing grid sizes and padding settings
+""""""""""""""""""""""""""""""""""""""""""""""
+When using padding every block will load a redundant set of halo nodes.
+This transaction is dependent on the padding size of the halos.
+This test runs different grid sizes with and without padding.
+This should show the overhead of using padding and the drop in memory preformence by removing coaleasing in favor of the speed of shared memory.
+The shared memory size of forced to be 32 by 32 threads pr. block.
+A 30-by-30 tile of inner nodes can be used to compute the stencil (about ~90\% if the threads).
+On the other hand 4 times 32 threads (or 12.5\%) will be boundary nodes and only loads memory into shared.
+In the best case a boundary node will preform a L1 cache hit when loading memory.

 Requirements
 ____________________